BoonMeister/Get-SMARTAttributes/README.md

 The serial number of a disk to query.
 This is an alternative filtering parameter to the disk index.

+-ComputerName (String)

+The name or IP address of a computer to query.
+The default is the local PC.

 INPUTS
 ------